 During the COVID-19 public health emergency, rules about the Oregon Health Plan (OHP) changed.
 For those three years, most OHP members could keep their coverage even if their income went up or they qualified for Medicare.

-As you may know, the public health emergency is ending.
+As you may know, the COVID-19 public health emergency has ended.
 That means Oregon is returning to its previous policies for OHP.
 The state has begun checking if current OHP members still qualify for OHP or other state benefits.
 This process is sometimes called

 Between now and early 2024, the state will review your case to see if you remain eligible for OHP.
 Here are three things you can do to make the process smoother: